ndoerrer/egbis/README.md

 networkx 2.1
 numpy 1.14.2
 scikit-image 0.13.1
+scikit-learn 0.19.1

-As for hardware, a lot of RAM may be needed if working with large images. e.g. for uncompressed 480 x 270 Pixel image the programm needs approximately 16GB.
+As for hardware, a lot of RAM may be needed if working with large images. e.g. for uncompressed 480 x 270 Pixel image the programm needs approximately 9GB.

 C	Execution